discordjs/guide/guide/creating-your-bot/creating-commands.md

 - `guildId`: Your development server's id
 - `commands`: An array of commands to register.

 The [`SlashCommandBuilder()`](/popular-topics/builders.md#Slash-command-builders) is used to build the structure for your commands.
 As you can see from the script above, the structure of the `/ping` command has a name `ping` and a description `Replies with pong!`.
-The structure can include other things such as subcommand, options, choices, permission, etc. You can refer to our [in-depth page on Slash Commands](/interactions/registering-slash-commands.md) to learn more about it.
+The structure can include other things such as subcommand, options, choices, permission, etc. You can refer to our [in-depth page on slash commands](/interactions/registering-slash-commands.md) to learn more about it.

 ::: tip
 In order to get your client and guild ids, open Discord and go to your settings.
 On the "Advanced" page, turn on "Developer Mode".
 This will enable a "Copy ID" button in the context menu when you right-click on a server icon, a user's profile, etc.